-The final examination will be administered Friday, December 12, 2014, from 6:00 pm - 8:00 pm.
-The final exam will be "open book".
-You may bring the H&Z book, one accounting book and three 8 1⁄2" X 11" pages of personal notes (you may write on both sides).
+The final examination will be administered Wednesday, December 19, 2018, from 6:00 pm - 8:00 pm.
+I do not have control over the timing of the final examination as it is set by the University.
+The final exam will again be "open book" meaning you may bring the H&Z book.
 No other material is allowed.
 The final examination is cumulative and covers all material covered in the course.